Monday, April 27, 2020

 Texture Icons for Seniors’ Ease

-Ecommerce via smartphones benefits sellers when options are presented which are easy for shoppers to understand and quick to carry out.
-We might think that a way to do this is to design icons on the screen as simple two-dimensional graphics, each icon clearly representative of the action a click triggers.
+Ecommerce via smartphones benefits sellers when options are presented which are easy for shoppers to understand and quick to choose among.
+We might think that a way to do this is to design icons on the screen as simple two-dimensional graphics, each icon clearly representative of the action a tap triggers.

 Studies at China’s Chongqing University do support this practice, but with a significant exception: As contrasted with those who are younger, older adults complete smartphone transactions better and are more comfortable when icons which represent options during the shopping are skeuomorphic, not flat.
 Skeuomorphic design uses textures, shadows, and highlights to portray depth, and this adds to the ease of recognition.
 The seniors want concrete rather than abstract representations.
 Younger adults learn to use the system faster with skeuomorphic than with flat representations.
 However, once they’ve learned, they prefer the simpler flat icons.
 This preference does not generally hold for older adults.